positron-solutions/dslide/README.md

 The [master-of-ceremonies](https://github.com/positron-solutions/master-of-ceremonies) package contains utilities for display & presentation frame setup that are not specific to using DSL IDE.

--   **hide markup**
--   display a region full-screen
+-   display a region full-screen using `mc-focus`.
+Check the full commands by pressing `h` during focus.
+You can highlight a region, save an expression to playback a code snippet without the buffer open etc.
 -   silence messages during presentation
 -   hide the cursor or make it very subtle

--   extract notes and display them in a separate frame
+    ;; Also check `mc-subtle-cursor-mode'
+    (add-hook 'dslide-start-hook mc-hide-cursor-mode)

 ## Open Broadcaster Software